ethaeral/metagraph-aws-github-deployment/.references/.notes/notes.md

 # Project Notes / Draft Documentation

+##  09.09.23
+Filled in all args for docker compose, will need to figure out time flow in docker compose

+Current issue is that services will start even though it depends on another, processes will not be able to connected if they're all not properly started

+## 09.08.23
+Have to figure out the p12 files

 ## 09.07.23
 Figured out how to pass build into docker compose, trying to figure out how to run the dev smoothely